Logo Design | What you should know

 One of the first steps in starting a business is designing your brand.
 Your brand usually consists of a logo, colors, fonts and overall look and feel for your business.
 In this post, I will be discussing one of the most important aspects of your brand: Your Logo.
 Below you will find some tips about the design of your new logo and how to set your expectations for the design firm doing your branding.

 Tips for Logo Design:

 Don’t over-do it!

 Remember people, this is a logo, not a story book!
 Keep your logo as simple as you can.
-The reason you have a logo is to create cohiseveness and recognition of your brand.
+The reason you have a logo is to create cohesiveness and recognition of your brand.
 Your logo theoretically can be anything, but remember it doesn’t have to be everything.
 What do I mean by this, you say?
 I mean, if you think about it, when is your logo ever going to stand alone?
-Think about your business cards, letterhead, web site, packaging, signage and on and on… All of this will have your company name, and most likely some other information accompaning your logo.
+Think about your business cards, letterhead, web site, packaging, signage and on and on… All of this will have your company name, and most likely some other information accompanying your logo.
 So my advice, KEEP IT SIMPLE!
 Don’t tacky it up by adding the sun, moon and stars, stick to one thought.
 Below I’ve attached the 6 basic types of logo designs.

 The best thing you can do is pick one of these formats, then your logo will look clean, concise and credible.

 When it comes to Fonts, Less is always Best.